skzitz/receipt-challenge/README.md

  * curl v8.11.1

 ### Assumptions Made
+These are some of the assumptions I made while working on this project

-According RFC3339 section 5.6 a "time" consists of 'time-hour ":" time-minute ":" time-second', and this is how ogen and its json implementation handle parsing times.
+ * According RFC3339 section 5.6 a "time" consists of 'time-hour ":" time-minute ":" time-second', and this is how ogen and its json implementation handle parsing times.
 The examples provided only provide time-hour and time-minute.
 This necessitated a change to receipt/oas_json_gen.go to "manually" try to parse with the full spec and then fall back to the format provided.

-I chose ogen to do the heavy-lifting dealing with the API.
+ * I chose ogen to do the heavy-lifting dealing with the API.
 This was based on some cursory digs into finding an API generator for
 Go, and this seemed to be fairly well supported in the communites.

-Use HTTP/2
+ * Use HTTP/2

 ### Miscellaneous
 I documented some of my discoveries and notes in the attached document notes.org